RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad.md

 ## Projection

-Once the $P(U)$ and $Q(U)$ have been computed, they can lead to unacceptable solutions if they are out of the
-$S^{\max}$ circle.
-That's why we need a projection in the acceptable domain.
-The three possible projection types are the Euclidean projection, the projection at constant $P$ and the projection at constant $Q$.
+The different controls may produce values for $P$ and $Q$ that are not feasible.
+The feasibility domain in the $(P, Q)$ space is a part of the circle of radius $S^{\max}$.
+In these cases, the solution found by the control algorithm has to be projected on the feasible domain.
+That's why we need to define how the projection is done.
+There are three available projection types: the *Euclidean* projection, the projection at *Constant $P$* and the projection at *Constant $Q$*.

 The projection accepts two approximation parameters: `alpha` and `epsilon`.
 * `alpha` is used to compute soft sign function and soft projection function.
-The higher, the better the approximations are.
+The higher `alpha` is, the better the approximations are.
 * `epsilon` is used to approximate a smooth square root function:
   ```{math}
   \sqrt{S} = \sqrt{\varepsilon \times \exp\left(\frac{-{|S|}^2}{\varepsilon}\right) + {|S|}^2}
   ```
-  The lower, the better the approximations are.
+  The lower `epsilon` is, the better the approximations are.

-### Euclidean
+### Euclidean projection

-#### Definition

-A Euclidean projection on the feasible space.
+A Euclidean projection on the feasible domain.
 This is the default value for projections when it is not specified.

 ```{image} /_static/Euclidean_Projection.svg
 :width: 300
 :align: center
 ```

-#### Example

 ```python
 from roseau.load_flow import Projection